 The Best Homemade 4th of July Patriotic Decorations

-I just love the 4th of July and I needed more patriotic decorations for our home.
+I just love the 4th of July and I wanted more patriotic decorations for our home.
 So I made this pillow with stars and machine embroidery!

 The 4th of July will be here in a few weeks!
 It’s time to start thinking about patriotic decor so I thought I would share one of my favorite patriotic decorations.
 This free-stitch embroidery pillow was simple and very fun to make.